-- Allow residential uses as permitted in the R-8 district, including a duplex. - Illustrates building envelope. - Proposes access from S. Laurel Avenue.
-Identifies access point onto an abutting alleyway to the north. - Notes permitted building materials shall comprise of brick, cedar shake, wood siding, fiber cement siding, stucco, and masonry. - Notes permitted roof materials are asphalt shingles, composition shingles, wood shingles, tin, standing seam metal, and wood shakes. - States walkways shall be provided to connect all residential entrances to sidewalks along public and private streets.
+- Allow residential uses as permitted in the R-8 district, including a duplex. - Illustrates building envelope. - Notes proposed height will be per ordinance. - Proposes access from S. Laurel Avenue.
+Identifies access point onto an abutting alleyway to the north. - Notes existing sidewalk, planting strip and curb will remain in current locations. - Notes permitted building materials shall comprise of brick, cedar shake, wood siding, fiber cement siding, stucco, and masonry. - Notes permitted roof materials are asphalt shingles, composition shingles, wood shingles, tin, standing seam metal, and wood shakes. - States walkways shall be provided to connect all residential entrances to sidewalks along public and private streets.
 Such walkways may be via a driveway. - Notes that any garage constructed on the site will be accessed via the alley way shown on the site plan. - States only one entry door to the principal structure shall front South Laurel Avenue in order to promote the appearance of a detached dwelling.